 You can also use Notepad++ to view it nicely.
 Notepad and WordPad will display the file, but it will be difficult to read without the additional formatting provided by Edge and Notepad++.

 This file will tell you why Windows won’t upgrade—if you can decode it.

-For example, to find drivers that aren’t compatible under “DriverPackages” for any lines that include:
+For example, to find drivers that aren’t compatible, look under “DriverPackages” for any lines that include:

 This tells us that the drivers associated with the files oem81.inf and oem80.inf are incompatible with the new version of Windows.
 They’re the reason Windows is refusing to upgrade.

 But what are those files?